SnowyStorm00/shiny-pokemon-counter/readme.md

 - **Modern Design**: Clean, gradient-based interface
 - **Intuitive Controls**: Simple buttons for rolling and resetting
 - **Responsive Layout**: Properly sized for easy viewing
+- **Dynamic Breeding UI**: Interactive breeding compatibility checker for Gen 2

+## How to Use Gen 2 Breeding Feature

+1. Select **Generation 2** from the dropdown menu
+2. Choose **Breeding** as your hunting method
+3. The breeding controls panel will appear automatically
+4. Select your parent Pokémon (compatible egg groups will be shown)
+5. Mark if either parent is shiny (this affects odds in Gen 2)
+6. Compatibility will be checked automatically
+7. View your odds of hatching a shiny egg
+8. Use the counter buttons to track your hatching attempts

 ## System Requirements
 - **Windows**: Windows 7 or later